sallar/stringz/README.md

 incorrect.
 This library tries to tackle all these problems with a mega RegExp.
 [Read More Here](https://mathiasbynens.be/notes/javascript-unicode).

-🎈 Based on a RegExp copied from the [Lodash](https://github.com/lodash/lodash) library.

 ## Features

 * Unicode-aware string manipulation tools